RihabGorsan/DeepRL-Mentorship-Materials/PolicyGradients/README.md

 And then we'll see how to mitigate these problems using importance sampling, a tricky approximation of policy steps as well as a clipping step resulting at the end in creating a new objectif funtion called **Clipped Surrogate Function** that introduces to us **Proximal Policy Optimization** algorithm.

-Implementation of PPO will be convered soon.
+Implementation of PPO is covered in `pong-PPO.ipyng`, check how to train agent to play pong using PPO.